Whey vs. Creatine: Building Block vs. Energy Catalyst

 - Metabolic Control: Has a thermogenic effect and suppresses hunger by regulating ghrelin.

-Creatine is the most researched and proven supplement in the history of sports science:
+Creatine is the most researched and proven supplement in the history of sports science, serving as an energy enhancer for the body.

-- ATP Regeneration: During short, intense efforts (sprints or heavy sets), the body depletes ATP in seconds.
+- ATP Regeneration: During short, intense efforts (sprints or heavy sets), the body uses ATP in seconds.
 Creatine donates a phosphate group for rapid energy recovery.

-- Cell Volumization: Draws water into the muscle cell, which not only improves appearance but also triggers osmotic growth signals.
+- Cell Volumization: Draws water into the muscle cell, improving appearance and simultaneously triggering osmotic signals for growth.

-- Neuroprotection: Emerging data suggests that creatine supports brain metabolism, reducing mental fatigue and improving working memory.
+- Neuroprotection: Emerging data suggests creatine supports brain metabolism, reducing mental fatigue and improving working memory.

 Result: faster strength regeneration and more noticeable muscle hypertrophy.

-- Low Protein Intake (under 1.5 g/kg): Whey protein is an absolute priority.
-Without building material, energy is useless.
+- Low protein intake (under 1.5 g/kg): Whey protein is an absolute priority.
+Energy is useless without building material.

-- Good Diet, but Plateau in Strength: Creatine will provide the necessary boost at a minimal cost.
+- Good diet, but strength plateau: Creatine will provide the necessary boost at a minimal cost.

-- Cost-Effectiveness: Creatine monohydrate is the cheapest supplement on the market relative to the benefits.
+- Cost-effectiveness: Creatine monohydrate is the cheapest supplement on the market relative to its benefits.

 - "Either one or the other": Whey and creatine work through different mechanisms and complement each other perfectly.
 You don't need to choose only one.

-- Creatine Loading Phase: 20 g per day for 5–7 days speeds up saturation, but 5 g per day achieves the same effect in 3–4 weeks.
+- Creatine loading phase: 20 g daily for 5–7 days speeds up saturation, but 5 g daily achieves the same effect in 3–4 weeks.
 The loading phase is not mandatory.

 | Time | Supplement | Dose | Goal |